The Dynamic Duo: Why Sales and Marketing Need to Work Together

 Here’s an example using a customer who initially read an email newsletter or social media post that was lighthearted and a bit quirky.
 A couple days later, they received a sales call that carried a drastically different tone and personality — this person was serious and pushy.
 Not only is the customer confused, it’s off-putting and can prevent them from moving further down the sales funnel.
 In other words, when sales and marketing aren’t on the same page, it creates a divided office and fragmented brand image.

 In order to encourage collaboration and camaraderie among these two teams, schedule regular meetings, create standard processes and agree on mutually beneficial goals.
+Does you team truly get the importance of sales and marketing alignment?

 Over to you…